JonasSeifried/SimpleConfig/README.md

 ```
 When you write data using the `patch` method, it will automatically be written to the file.

+### Command

+You can also reload your config with `/simpleconfig [fileName]` command or reload all Simple Config's with the `/simpleconfig all` command.

 ## Configuration

 To create a config, you need to create an `object` that extends `SimpleConfig<T>`. `T` can be any class as long as it has the `@Serializable` annotation.
 You must override `fileName`!